-If you have been reading my Weekly Plan posts, then you know that I have been making a concerted effort to list weekly goals to help me live more intentionally.
+If you’ve been reading my Weekly Plan posts, then you know that I’ve been making a concerted effort to list weekly goals to help me live more intentionally.

 I originally set the goal because I saw it on someone else’s goal list and it sounded like a good idea.
 Everybody can use more sleep, right?